Terms used:

 5. Age Requirements for Qualifying Competition Categories

-Competitors wishing to enter Qualifying Events leading to a Skate Canada Challenge and/or a Canadian Figure Skating Championships, or the Canada Cup must meet the age requirements to compete as specified in the Competition Program Requirements rules for each discipline.
+Competitors wishing to enter Qualifying Events leading to Skate Canada Challenge, Skate Canada Trophy, the Canadian Figure Skating Championships, or Skate Canada Cup must meet the age requirements to compete as specified in the Competition Program Requirements rules for each discipline.
 These age requirements are also applicable to Non-Qualifying Competitions

 6. Assessment Requirements for Qualifying Competition Categories

-Competitors wishing to enter Qualifying Events leading to a Skate Canada Challenge and/or a Canadian Figure Skating Championships must have passed the assessments as outlined in the competition program requirements for each discipline at least three weeks prior to the Section Championships preceding those competitions.
+Competitors wishing to enter Qualifying Events leading to a Skate Canada Challenge, Skate Canada Trophy, or the Canadian Figure Skating Championships must have passed the assessments as outlined in the Competition Program Requirements for each discipline at least three weeks prior to the Section Championships preceding those competitions.
 In non-Qualifying Competitions, competitors may be permitted to ‘skate up’ a Category without having completed the assessment requirements.

 The High Performance Director may waive this requirement on an individual basis for skaters from other federations who have competed internationally in Junior and/or Senior categories